In the 1990s, when solo female travel wasn’t so common yet, I took off on an Africa trip .

 Let’s just say I wouldn’t be too open about it.

-All in all, homosexual acts are considered criminal in 34 countries BUT − they've never been a crime in 11 countries, and an additional 9 have decriminalized them.
-You can see the map here.
+All in all, homosexual acts are criminal in a number of countries, as you can see from the map here.

 I’ve gone into this above but… some things deserve being mentioned more than once!
 Africa is Not.
 One.
 Country.
 It is 54 countries, many radically different from one another: you cannot compare Morocco with Ethiopia with Malawi, even if they are on the same continent.
 It’s a bit like going to Spain, Scotland and Bulgaria and assuming they are identical because they are, well, in Europe.

 BEST PLACES TO VISIT IN AFRICA – A FEW RECOMMENDATIONS

 Of course I can only recommend places I’ve visited myself, so this list will lack such popular destinations as Cabo Verde or Namibia or Botswana.
 When I do get there, I’ll make sure to tell you all about it!